 - MakeDirectWarpTask performs a straightforward resampling of calibrated exposures. - MakePsfMatchedWarpTask also convolves them to a configurable, common model-PSF.
-This PSFhomogenized variant is useful when the scientific goals require uniform PSF properties across the coadd and is used for artifact rejection during coaddition ancing fidelity and computational efficiency.
+This PSFhomogenized variant is useful when the scientific goals require uniform PSF properties across the coadd and is used for artifact rejection during coaddition

+All warping tasks use a configurable interpolation kernel.
+A 5th-order Lanczos kernel is used by default, balancing fidelity and computational efficiency.
 Input images are geometrically transformed using the World Coordinate System (WCS) and interpolated onto the target projection defined by a tract and patch geometry.
 Each resulting resampled image is called a warp.